 The start of sustainable car-sharing development goes back to the 1990s.
 On a basic level, car-sharing is a form of car rental with two main differences: Most carsharing providers nowadays do not request returning a car to a rental station - cars can be returned by just parking on the street.
 Secondly, car sharing services are charged by minute of use (vs. days of use in car renting).
 The consumer, for example, can use carsharing vehicles to have a 10-minute drive from a subway station to home.
-But, being a close relative to car-rental, car-sharing evidently fulfils different needs users say that they use this service in cases when they previously drove their personal car (50%), followed by public transport (38%) and taxis (27%).
+But, being a close relative to car-rental, car-sharing evidently fulfils different needs - car-sharing users say that they use this service in cases when they previously drove their personal car (50%), followed by public transport (38%) and taxis (27%).
 Car-rental service is only the fourth means of transportation that was replaced by car-sharing (22%).
 In recent years, more and more car manufacturers have invested in car-sharing, seeing this service as one of the strategic pillars of their future business.
 Thus, such leading car-sharing companies as Car2Go, DriveNow/ReachNow, Maven, are fully owned by car manufacturers.
-On top of that, there are many partnerships in place where OEMs tried to play a role in this segment, even without fully investing.
+On top of that, there were many partnerships in place where OEMs tried to play a role in this segment, even without fully investing.
 This transformed traditional business models when car manufacturers earned money from only selling and maintaining cars - by providing car-sharing services they also earn from operating the car itself.
-The most popular form of car usage in the near future will be short-term rental Håkan Samuelsson, CEO of Volvo Cars "When you want your own car, people will use a form of subscription, where they pay a monthly fee, like you do for a phone contract," said Samuelsson.
-Such transformation leads to the fact that many traditional OEMs are no longer positioning themselves as providers of vehicles, but rather as providers of mobility.
-IPSOS The Future of Mobility Shared Mobility
+"The most popular form of car usage in the near future will be short-term rental" - CEO of Volvo Cars, Håkan Samuelsson, said.
+"When you want your own car, people will use a form of subscription, where they pay a monthly fee, like you do for a phone contract," said Samuelsson.
+Such transformation leads to the fact that many traditional OEMs are no longer positioning themselves as provider of vehicles, but rather as provider of mobility.
+The most popular form of car usage in the near future will be short-term rental Håkan Samuelsson, CEO of Volvo Cars

 However, current usage of car-sharing is not as intense as future predictions.
-Only 2% of car owners and 4% of non-car owners have ever used car-sharing.
+Only 2% of car owners and 4% of non-car owners have ever used carsharing.
 Familiarity with this service is also pretty low and significantly differs by country (from 10% both in France and Spain up 36% in Japan and 39% in Italy).
 Limited knowledge about car-sharing services (40%) and low availability of car-sharing vehicles (36%) are the main barriers to using car-sharing, consumers stated (figure 2).
 Evidently, with further development of car-sharing services these two factors will naturally improve, opening doors to intensive car-sharing usage, based on the fact the economic efficiency and convenience of using car-sharing is clearly recognized by consumers.
 Thus, no car ownership costs (57%); no car purchase costs (48%); the convenience of not having to take care of the vehicle (43%) are marked as the top three benefits of using car-sharing (figure 3).

 Barriers and benefits to using car-sharing